isomerpages/pa-kembangancc/Programmes/lifelong-learning/_posts/2022-08-31-post-Exploring a Career in Healthcare – Community Care (16 September).md

 <div style="padding:35px 0 0 0">
 	<p><u>Synopsis</u></p>
 	<p>Join this webinar to learn more about Community Care.
-WSG’s Volunteer Career Advisors who have vast experience in Healthcare will share with you:</p>
+Workforce Singapore’s Volunteer Career Advisors who have vast experience in Healthcare will share with you:</p>
 		<ul>
 		<li>What is Community Care</li>
 		<li>What are the different settings in Community Care</li>